By Pat Hurst, PA

 His alleged offences span July 2012 to August last year.

-Judge Steven Everett, the Honorary Recorder of Chester, reminded reporters in the press box, including international media, that none of the women involved must be identified and reporting restrictions apply ahead of the trial.
+None of the women involved must be identified and reporting restrictions apply ahead of the trial.

 Mendy has played for Manchester City since 2017, when he joined from Monaco for a reported £52 million.